iobroker-community-adapters/ioBroker.samsung_tizen/README.md

 </p>
 </details>

+## Installation

+Install this adapater using ioBroker repositories.

+>[!NOTE]
+> This adapter does not support installation from GitHub.

 ## Credits

 The first generation of this adapter has been developed by Stefan0875 (https://github.com/Stefan0875) which has been adapted and maintined by highpressure (https://github.com/Highpressure) and finaly dahuby (https://github.com/dahuby).
 Thanks a lot for their work and grantig a publich license.